Workers’ Compensation For Loss Of Limb

 Loss of limbs or amputations of digits are among the most severe injuries that can occur in the workplace.
-They will always require people to make endless adjustments to the way they live their lives.
+Life is simply never the same.
 Extensive and often lifelong medical care is a necessity.
-Among these injures are loss of arm, leg, finger, toe, hand or foot.
+The cost of that care only continues to increase.

 Help For A Range Of Amputation Injuries

 Amputations can occur at the moment of an accident.
 Surgical amputation may become necessary for severe injuries.
 Regardless of how they occur, they can make a lasting impact on you and your life.